-Intraocular lenses (IOLs) are inserted during cataract surgery to replace the eye's damaged lens.
+An intraocular lens (IOL) is inserted during cataract surgery to replace a damaged lens.
 These lenses can provide various benefits.

 The board-certified ophthalmologists at Deen-Gross Eye Centers can carefully select the right IOL for your unique goals and lifestyle.

 First, your surgeon will break up and extract the cataract.
 An IOL will then be carefully placed to restore your vision.